ct-clmsn/nim-sos/README.md

         ---------------------------
 ```

 The scalar value `S` is partitioned across 2 PEs.
 PE 0 has a scalar value `A`.
 PE 1 has a scalar value `B`.
 PE 0 can access `B` on PE 1 using the `S` scalar as a point of reference.
-PE 1 can access `A` on PE 0 using the `S` scalar as a point of reference.
+PE 1 can access `A` on PE 0 using the `S` scalar as a point of reference. *Symmetric scalars* will not work if defined outside the `sosSymmetricScalar` block!

 ### Install